DX3006/DXPN/README.md

  ![logo]( images/readme/animation_preview.png )

 # How to use
-> 1. Enter on the [page of the tool](https://dx3006.github.io/DXPN/) and loging with your twitch account
+> 1. Enter on the [page of the tool](https://dx3006.github.io/DXPN/) and login with your twitch account
 >
 > 2. After the login you will be redirected to a **blank screen**, this means that login was successful
 >